nataliekwak/AlliRater/README.md

 Want to see AlliRater on your own machine?
 Make sure to have Node.js installed and your favorite text editor.
-Simply open an integrated terminal on the angular-admin folder and perform the following commands:
+Simply open an integrated terminal on the angular-admin folder and perform the following commands in order:
 ```
 npm install
 ```